Micha-JS/TACO_MJS/README.md

 # Workflow

-1. Sight the data and the data structure.
-Instead of the data beeing dispersed in 15 different Folders (not sorted by classes - random) and the annotations beeing in a json file, I prefer to have the images all in one folder and the corresponding annotations in a csv file to more easily select labels or split the dataset.
+1. Sight the data and the data structure

+Instead of the data beeing dispersed in 15 different folders (not sorted by classes - random) and the annotations beeing in a json file, I prefer to have the images all in one folder and the corresponding annotations in a csv file to more easily select labels or split the dataset.

+2. Feature engineering & balancing

+There are 29 super-categories and 60 categories labelling every kind of trash, e.g. glass bottle, plastic bottle or six pack rings.
+In my opinion the ultimate goal is to separate trash by material.
+For this and computational reason I introduced the following 6 categories: plastic, aluminium, paper, glass, other_objects (e.g. shoes) and toxic (batteries).

+Some categories appear often like glass bottles (150+) and others are rare.
+Tackling the problem I partially balanced the data by oversampling (duplicating) rare categories.
+The file 'train_material_partially_balanced_2023-04-13.csv' is now partially balanced and the rare cases are duplicated so all features have roughly the same (70%) proportion.
+This increased the row count from 1053 to 4234 rows.

-2. Set up base model
+3. Set up base model

+Run the first models logging the performance with Mlflow.

 3. Apply image augmentation